FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R10

 The equation and its allied  environments allows only one equation at a time.
+We cannot use the newline command in the equation and its allied environment.
 To come around this requirement, we can use eqnarray environment to group multiple equations.